neo-project/docs/docs/en-us/tooldev/concept/wallets.md

 	- p: 8
 	- length: 64

-3. Do private key xor `derivedhalf1`, and then get `encryptedkey` by using AES256 to encrypt it with `derivedhalf2`.
+3. Do xor operation on the private key and `derivedhalf1`, and then get `encryptedkey` by using AES256 to encrypt it with `derivedhalf2`

-4. Stitch data according to the following format and obtain `NEP2Key` by Base58Check encoding.
+4. Concatenate data according to the following format and obtain `NEP2Key` by using Base58Check encoding of it

 	`0x01` + `0x42` + `0xe0` + address hash + `encryptedkey`

 **Decryption steps**：

-1. Decode NEP2Key with Base58Check.
+1. Decode NEP2Key by using Base58Check decoding

-2. Check whether the length of decoded data is 39, and the first three bytes are `0x01`, `0x42` and `0xe0`.
+2. Check whether the length of decoded data is 39 bytes, and the first three bytes (data[0-2]) are `0x01`, `0x42` and `0xe0`

 3. Take data[3-6] as `addresshash`

 4. Put the password and addresshash into the Scrypt algorithm.
 Specify the result length to 64.
-Then get the Derivedkey.
+Then get the `derivedkey`

-5. Take Derivedkey[0-31] as `Derivedhalf1`, and Derivedkey[32-63] as `Derivedhalf2`.
+5. Take Derivedkey[0-31] as `Derivedhalf1`, and Derivedkey[32-63] as `Derivedhalf2`

-6. Take data[7-38] as `Encryptedkey` (32 bytes), and decrypt it by AES256 method with `Derivedhalf2` as the initial vector.
+6. Take data[7-38] as `Encryptedkey` (32 bytes), and decrypt it using AES256 with `derivedhalf2` as the initial vector

-7. Xor the decrypted data and `Derivedhalf1` to obtain the private key.
+7. Do xor operation on the decrypted data and `derivedhalf1` to obtain the private key

 8. Get the public key from the private key with ECC algorithm, and then get the address.
-Check whether the first four bytes of the result of SHA256(SHA256(Address)) is equal to the `addresshash`.
-If it's the same, then you get the correct private key.
+Check whether the first four bytes of the result of `SHA256(SHA256(Address))` is equal to the `addresshash`.
+If it's the same, then you get the correct private key

 More details about NEP2 and NEP6 proposals are in the NEO document.